 Garnbret may be the queen of Lead and Bouldering lands but Speed is not her cup of tea.
 You will never find Janja training on Speed routes.
 She has rarely even qualified in Speed Climbing.
 Are you wondering how will she survive the Olympics combined pattern?
 Between all the triumphs there is a secret game plan.
 She has procured Combined Championships due to her safe wins in the lead and boulder.
 Focusing on what she loves the most, she is not concerned about the results.

 “I don’t climb for records or medals, my goal is to enjoy the route.
 Be in the moment.
 When I’m not 100% at my level, I get upset despite the victory,” Janja agrees in an interview with Gym Climber.
-That is probably why she trains hard for her beloved sport and is always performing at peak level.
+That is probably why she trains hard for her beloved sport and always performs at her peak level.

 It’s not just the plastic walls, Janja has reigned in the outdoors by climbing two 9a’s.
 She eyed the famous route, Biographie (9a+) in 2017 when she was pretty close to sending it.
 Margo Hayes became the first female to climb the route before her in September 2017.

 With tremendous achievements, she may be known as a confident person who knows how to do it all.
 Janja believes the opposite though.
 After going 6/6 for Boulder World Cups in 2019, she shares her struggle on her Instagram profile.